salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

  - Connecting from intenral VM (instance-2 --> GCP via gateway (instance-1)

-normally, routes are added directly if not BGP advertized:
+normally, routes are added directly if using BGP but since we're using static routes, you would have to set them up:

 ```
 ip route add 10.10.0.0/20 via 192.168.0.2
 ```

-but since our 'onprem' instance is itself on GCP, we need to add routes via gcloud globally
+however, since our 'onprem' instance is itself on GCP, we need to add routes via `gcloud` instead:

 ```
-gcloud compute --project=$ONPREM_PROJECT routes create route-to-gcp --network=my-network --priority=1000 --destination-range=10.10.0.0/20 --next-hop-instance=instance-1 --next-hop-instance-zone=us-central1-a
+gcloud compute --project=$ONPREM_PROJECT routes create route-to-gcp  \
+   --network=my-network --priority=1000 --destination-range=10.10.0.0/20 \
+   --next-hop-instance=instance-1 --next-hop-instance-zone=us-central1-a
 ```

-- Now from ```instance-2```, connect over to the VM on GCP:
+- Now from ```instance-2```, connect over to the reote VM on GCP through the VPN gateway VM:

 ```
 root@instance-2:~# ping 10.10.0.2